intrinio/javascript-sdk/docs/OptionsApi.md

 var optionsAPI = new intrinioSDK.OptionsApi();

-var identifier = "null"; // String | The Intrinio ID or code of the options contract to request prices for.
+var identifier = "identifier_example"; // String | The Intrinio ID or code of the options contract to request prices for.

 var opts = {
   'startDate': "2019-01-01", // String | Return option contract prices on or after this date.